orphu/mcdungeon-docs/command-line-ref.rst

    Provide a location offset in blocks for the NW corner of the dungeon.
-If set, the dungeon will not be buried, but will be renders at the coordinates you specify.
+If set, the dungeon will not be buried, but will be rendered at the coordinates you specify.

 .. option:: --force-bury